xHindge eVersion Pattern

 eVersion Service Portal is an Eclipse Plaform based implementation of the eVersion Framework, and is constructed using the eVersion Portlets consting of Plugins.
 Templates and Software libraries using Microsoft ASP.NET MVC3 and Java EE6 MVC platforms.

-Primary objective of the eVersion Service Portal is to provide a seamless access to the eVersion Architecture of the Enterprise software applications and services, and integrating Social Media for the Enterprise applications.
+Primary objective of the eVersion Service Portal is a form of SOA Gateway to provide seamless access to the eVersion Architecture of the Multi-Domain Enterprise software applications and services, and API Proxy integrating Mobile Network services and Social Media systems for the Enterprise applications.

-eVersion Media Server is developed using following policies and guidelines identified by the Social Media Governance Toolkit of IT Governance:
+eVersion Mobile Gteway is developed using following policies and guidelines identified by the Social Media Governance Toolkit of IT Governance:

 1. Policy that draws on established best practice and can be adapted for all circumstances, plus roles & responsibilities, communications & training, and metrics & monitoring;